Alluxio/alluxio/docs/en/operation/Metrics-System.md

 | Master.SetAclOps | Total number of SetAcl operations |
 | Master.SetAttributeOps | Total number of SetAttribute operations |

-All the Alluxio filesystem client operations come with retry mechanism which master metrics record how many retries an operation has (in the format of `Master.<RPC_NAME>Retries`) and how many failures an operation runs into (in the format of `Master.<RPC_NAME>Failures`).
+All the Alluxio filesystem client operations come with a retry mechanism where master metrics record how many retries an operation has (in the format of `Master.<RPC_NAME>Retries`) and how many failures an operation runs into (in the format of `Master.<RPC_NAME>Failures`).

 * Master timer metrics